2023ATAI/CoLM-Python-Version-1/README.md

 This version ensures consistency with the Fortran-based implementation of CoLM, maintaining the accuracy and reliability of scientific computations.

+Executives: Zhu Jinlong, Li Qingliang, Zhang Cheng and Zhong Zhichao Team Members: All members of the team led by Academician Dai Yongjiu

 # Features
 - **Fully rewritten in Python**: Improved code readability and maintainability.
 - **Verified results**: Consistent with the Fortran version to ensure scientific rigor.